Kayn-Pleiades/burger-logger/README.md

 ### Commit 10: The rest of the base files
 Added the rest of the base files before I move on to the handlebars.
 Going to sketch out how I want the site to look.

+### Commit 11: HTML Template
+Created a template to base handlebars off of.